Murphy: Roe v. Wade being overturned won't hinder New Jersey abortion access

 LAMBERTVILLE — If the U.S. Supreme Court overturns Roe v.
 Wade, as a leaked draft opinion suggests, the decision would not affect New Jersey since state law safeguards abortion rights, Gov. Phil Murphy said Tuesday.

-Murphy, a Democrat, made his remarks Tuesday morning after a Politico story reported that a draft Supreme Court opinion leaked ahead of the Court's final ruling indicated it would overturn the landmark Roe V. Wade ruling that has preserved women's right to have an abortion.
+Murphy, a Democrat, made his remarks Tuesday morning after a Politico story reported that a draft Supreme Court opinion leaked ahead of the court's final ruling indicated it would overturn the landmark 1973 Roe V. Wade ruling that has preserved women's right to have an abortion.

-On Monday night, Murphy called the draft Supreme Court ruling, which still could change before its release, a “truly dark day in America,” but assured New Jersey residents their access to safe and legal abortions would not be impacted.
+On Monday night, Murphy called the draft opinion, which could change before its release, a “truly dark day in America,” but assured New Jersey residents their access to safe and legal abortions would not be impacted.

 "This (abortion access) remains fully intact because here, in New Jersey, instead of hoping for the best, we prepared ourselves for the worst," Murphy said during a visit to Lambertville, Mercer County, to announce new flood protection measures.

-Earlier this year, Murphy signed the state's Reproductive Freedom Act into law following it clearing both the Democratic-led Assembly and Senate.
-The act preserves a woman's right to decide when and whether to bear children, along with gaining access to contraception other reproductive health care for completing a pregnancy, Assemblywoman Valerie Vainieri Huttle, D-Bergen, who sponsored the law as a bill, has said.
+Earlier this year, Murphy signed the state's Reproductive Freedom Act into law, following it clearing both the Democrat-led Assembly and Senate.
+The act preserves a woman's right to decide when and whether to bear children, along with access to contraception other reproductive health care for completing a pregnancy, Assemblywoman Valerie Vainieri Huttle, D-Bergen, who sponsored the legislation, has said.

 People are also reading…

-The leaked draft shows the justices, some of whom were nominated to the Court by former Republican President Donald Trump, ruling in favor of overturning the landmark law.
+The leaked draft shows the justices ruling in favor of overturning the landmark law.

+The Senate has confirmed Ketanji Brown Jackson to the Supreme Court, shattering a historic barrier by securing her place as the first Black female justice and giving President Joe Biden a bipartisan endorsement for his effort to diversify the court.
+Cheers rang out in the Senate chamber as Jackson was confirmed on Thursday.
+The vote was 53-47 with three Republicans voting for confirmation.
+She will take her seat when Justice Stephen Breyer retires this summer, rejuvenating a diminished liberal wing of the conservative-dominated court.
+Jackson will be just the third Black justice, after Thurgood Marshall and Clarence Thomas, and the sixth woman.
+At her hearings last month, she told senators she would apply the law “without fear or favor."

-Some Republican-led states have enacted anti-abortion laws, and could ban abortions if the ruling is released.
+Some Republican-led states have enacted anti-abortion laws, and more could ban them if the ruling is released.

 New Jersey is one of 16 states with laws in place that would keep in place legal protections for women seeking abortions if Roe v.
 Wade is overturned, according to the Guttmacher Institute, a reproductive rights think tank.

-"It was as clear then as it is now that this Court, stacked with Trump appointees, could not be trusted to protect women’s reproductive rights," Murphy said of the mostly conservative Court.
+"It was as clear then as it is now that this court, stacked with Trump appointees, could not be trusted to protect women’s reproductive rights," Murphy said of the 6-3 conservative court.

-Crowds of pro-choice Americans gathered outside the U.S. Supreme Courthouse following the leak, holding signs and standing in solidarity with their beliefs.

-Roe v.
-Wade, a decision made by the Court in 1973, has kept abortion legal for nearly five decades.

-U.S. Rep Jeff Van Drew, a Republican representing New Jersey's 2nd district, did not discuss the impact on abortion rights, but instead expressed anger about the way the news was leaked before the Court's decision was final.
+U.S. Rep Jeff Van Drew, R-2nd, did not discuss the impact on abortion rights but instead expressed anger about the way the news was leaked before the court's decision was final.
 He said Tuesday that had never before happened in a Supreme Court decision.

+Voters of color in New Jersey are more moderate than the Democratic Party as a whole, accord…

 "The Supreme Court was created to be an independent, autonomous body to uphold the founding principles of our great nation," Van Drew said.
 "This leak is inexcusable and undermines the sovereignty of our nation's highest court."